cs2113-f24/cs2113-f24.github.io/j-units/Debugging-extra-credit.md

 ## Submission

-Tar up everything in the zip folder you downloaded with `tar -cvf extra_credit.tar *.*` and submit this to Ed before the deadline in class.
+Tar up everything in the zip folder you downloaded with `tar -cvf extra_credit.tar *.*` and submit this to BB before the deadline in class.
 You must be physically present in class in order to receive credit for this assignment.
 Do not delete any files from your zip folder before submission, otherwise we cannot award you points.